projectdiscovery/nuclei/DESIGN.md

 Clustering module comes in next whose job is to cluster identical HTTP GET requests together (as a lot of the templates perform the same get requests many times, it's a good way to save many requests on large scans with lots of templates).

-Next the templates and workflows are executed.
-It is currently a very simplistic implementation described in `internal/runner/processor.go` which uses bounded-goroutines.
-(See the note at the end for further reference.)

 ### pkg/operators

 Operators package implements all of the matching and extracting logic of Nuclei.